 Another important element is their move to 868MHz, which brings with it less penetration and reflection than is found on 433Mhz.

-The low power radio association is aimed at providing low power, wide area network solutions.
+LoRa is aimed at providing low power, wide area network solutions.
 It is as the name suggests an alliance of different companies creating a standard.
 Reading between the lines it is an improvement on many of the concepts and ideas first proposed in Zigbee.
 The issue with this technology as proposed is that there is not much to sell today or for potential customers to get their hands on.
 Talking to major corporate clients, LoRa really hasn’t emerged yet as a technology to adopt, it is still in its infancy.

 Mostly 900Mhz to make use of the old 2G spectrum.
 It will not launch until 2018, only at the early design stages.
 A little like Sigfox in that it is built for sending very small data packets.
 Vodafone will probably be the first provider in the UK.
 Expect normal 2G costs but no voice and very limited packet size.
 This is a TDMA based solution.

-Start tracking your assets
+Start Tracking, Monitoring and recovering your assets

 How we can help you?